Karl von Eberstein: Stalag VII A Moosburg and the Gestapo

 In late 1941, and early 1942, Eberstein was involved in a case involving Soviet Prisoners of War (POWs) at Stalag VII A, Moosburg, and the conflict between certain military officers and the SS over the murder of the POWs.

 The Gestapo was having problems with certain military officers, especially Major Meinel, who were not cooperating.
 Meinel was the army officer in charge of POWs for Munich and its surrounding areas.
 The Gestapo had been "screening" Soviet POWs in Stalag VII A Moosburg, and then shipping the "screened out" people to Dachau where they were murdered.
 Meinel discovered the murders were going on, and refused to follow orders to send several hundred of the remaining "screened out" Soviets to Dachau.
 He also complained to his superiors in the military about what was happening.
 "Screened out" people included anyone who was Jewish, any officers, believers in communism, incurably sick people, etc., but the Gestapo told Meinel their methods of screening were not his business.

 Eberstein became involved.
 In the book "Nazi Conspiracy and Aggression", several telex / telegrams between the various offices involved have been translated and reproduced.
 These telegrams state that von Eberstein telephoned the Reich Security Main Office or Reichssicherheitshauptamt (RSHA) and told them that it was "intolerable" for Meinel to stay in his position, and it would cause problems with the relationship between the military and the SS.
 He told the RSHA to ask the military's German High Command (OKW) to have Meinel transferred to another position.
 After a few meetings, this is what concurred.
 The OKW decreed that the POWs that Meinel had temporarily saved would be surrendered to the Gestapo and then sent to Buchenwald.
 Meinel was later sent to Lithuania.

-Authority over Dachau concentration camp

-On 12 March 1938, Eberstein was appointed Higher SS and Police Leader (HSSPF) for military district VII in Munich.
-In addition, on 17 December 1942 he was appointed HSSPF for the military district XIII in Nüremberg.
-Dachau concentration camp fell under Eberstein's authority as HSSPF.

 Dismissal from posts

 Karl von Eberstein was dismissed from all posts on 20 April 1945 for "defeatism", by Gauleiter Paul Giesler, on orders from Martin Bormann.
 The charge of "defeatism" was made because he refused to support orders from the high command that prisoners held in camps within his administrative command be killed.
+Eberstein was arrested by American forces on 8 May 1945 and held until October 1948 in several internment camps including, for a time, Dachau.